Eerie NASA audio lets you hear what Jupiter moon Ganymede sounds like

 What does a moon sound like?
 NASA has an answer thanks to the Juno spacecraft.
-Juno took a swing by Jupiter's big moon Ganymede in June.
-It sent back some stunning visuals, and its Waves instrument also collected data on electric and magnetic radio waves.
+Juno swung by Jupiter's big moon Ganymede in June and sent back some stunning visuals.
+Its Waves instrument also collected data on electric and magnetic radio waves.

-NASA took the Waves data and shifted it into an audio range that humans can hear.
+NASA shifted the Waves data into an audio range that humans can hear.
 The result is eerily like something you'd hear from an old-fashioned dial-up modem, or perhaps the soundtrack to some spooky '80s sci-fi alien movie.

 Waves is focused on studying Jupiter's magnetosphere, the area around the gas giant controlled by its magnetic field.
 NASA says Jupiter's magnetosphere "is the largest object in the solar system.
 If it glowed in wavelengths visible to the eye, it would appear two to three times the size of the sun or moon to viewers on Earth."